One of the true full-size SUVs, millions of Chevrolet Tahoes have plied the world’s roads since 1991.

 Knowing, with certainty, that your four-wheel drive is engaged or disengaged is essential.

-An automotive technician can diagnose the issue with the fault code(s) displayed on your vehicle.
+Your car dealership’s technician can diagnose the issue with the fault code(s) displayed on your vehicle.
 Then, using a computer, they can determine what the exact code means and repair the problem with your transfer case.

 However, replacing the encoder motor or the selector switch is not an inexpensive undertaking.
+But, you will be without your car for a day, at the very minimum.

-2. Cracks in the upper dash
+2. Cracks on the Upper Dash

 Although they are ugly, a cracked dash does not affect a vehicle’s performance.
 However, it can lower its resale value.
 As a result, an entire industry has arisen from cracked dashboards that make covers to fit every car.